EN

 #Security gaps generated code commonly ships

 Generated WordPress code passes the “it runs” test while failing the “it is safe” test.
-We test directly for the gaps that matter: missing wp_verify_nonce and current_user_can checks, input that reaches the database without sanitize_* or prepared statements, output that skips esc_*, and endpoints exposed without authorisation.
-Where the security surface is large, this connects to a full security audit.
+We test directly for the gaps that matter: missing wp_verify_nonce and current_user_can checks, input that reaches the database without sanitize_* or prepared statements, output that skips esc_*, PHP files reachable without an ABSPATH guard, and endpoints exposed without authorisation.
+The failure patterns repeat often enough that we published a diagnostic walkthrough in auditing AI-generated WordPress plugin code.
+Where the security surface is large, this connects to a full WordPress security audit.
+We documented the real CVE patterns these stacks carry in outdated-plugin CVEs.

 #Content remediation, not just code